hlucey/third-party/cis3-broker.md

 ### Required endpoint logic for all service brokers

-Service brokers must provide a standard set of metadata values that are consumed by REST APIs, and {{site.data.keyword.Bluemix_notm}} brokers must have logic for the following REST API endpoints/paths:
+Service brokers must provide a standard set of metadata values that are consumed by REST APIs, and {{site.data.keyword.Bluemix_notm}} brokers must have logic for the following REST API endpoints or paths:

 <dl>
   <dt>catalog (GET)</dt>
   <dd>Returns your catalog metadata included in your broker.
 Many extra catalog metadata values aren't returned - these values are added exclusively within resource management console and stored within the {{site.data.keyword.Bluemix_notm}} Catalog.</dd>
   <dt>resource instances (PUT)</dt>
-  <dd>Provisions your service instance</dd>
+  <dd>Provisions your service instance.</dd>
   <dt>resource instances (DELETE)</dt>
   <dd>Deprovisions your service instance.</dd>
   <dt>resource instances (PATCH)</dt>
   <dd>Updates your service instance.</dd>
 </dl>

 **Note on catalog (GET)**: This endpoint defines the contract between the broker and the {{site.data.keyword.Bluemix_notm}} platform for the services and plans that the broker supports.
 This endpoint returns the catalog metadata stored within your broker.
 These values define the minimal provisioning contract between your service and the {{site.data.keyword.Bluemix_notm}} platform.
 All additional catalog metadata that isn't required for provisioning is stored within the {{site.data.keyword.Bluemix_notm}} catalog.
 Any updates to catalog display values that are used to render your dashboard like links, icons, and i18n translated metadata must be updated in the resource management console, and not housed in your broker.
 None of metadata stored in your broker is displayed in the {{site.data.keyword.Bluemix_notm}} console or the {{site.data.keyword.Bluemix_notm}} CLI.
 The console and CLI return what was set within resource management console and stored in the {{site.data.keyword.Bluemix_notm}} catalog.
-The following section shows the minimal required values that catalog (GET) will return:
+The following section shows the minimal required values that catalog (GET) returns:

 ```
 {